H4RR1SON/sherlock/README.md

 ## Configuration

 Your token is stored in your OS keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service).
-If keychain access isn't available, it falls back to an encrypted local config file.
+If keychain access isn't available, it falls back to a local config file (not encrypted).

 ### Environment Variables